yuyu2172/chainercv-chainer-meetup/slides/main.md

 template: inverse

-# Run-time prototyping
+# Easy-to-use Implementation

 ---

 ## Using other people's implementation is hard

-* Interface is not so clear
+* Interface is not so clear (e.g. How to run with my data?)
-* Installation does not work in your environment
+* Installation does not work in your environment.
-* Different implementations have different conventions
+* Different implementations have different conventions.

-.center[
+* Research code is dirty.

+--

+.below[.center[
-**ChainerCV aims at solving these issues**]
+**ChainerCV aims at solving these issues**]]

+1. Easy installation (`pip`)
+2. Tested and documented like Chainer
+3. Unified interface (next slide)

 <!-- because their instructions are unclear -->